waltsu/pgpool2-prometheus-exporter/README.md

 * PCP_PORT - Port where pcp process is running

 ### Usage
 Since the exporter requires running pgpool and pcp process, running it standalone doesn't make much sense.
-Instead exporter is designed to run as Kubernetes' sidecar pod.
+Instead exporter is designed to run as Kubernetes' sidecar container.
 Instructions how to do that will be added later.

 ## Exported metrics